vivekthangam/CheatSheet_Tutorial/system_design.md

 ---

-## ☁️ 4.
+## â˜ï¸ 4.
 System Design: 200+ Scenario Deep-Dive (Part 4: Cloud & Microservices)

-These final 50 scenarios focus on the "back-end of the back-end"—handling distributed failures, configuration, and resource management.
+These final 50 scenarios focus on the "back-end of the back-end"â€”handling distributed failures, configuration, and resource management.

 ### Reliability & Fault Tolerance (151-165)
 151. **Problem:** A microservice is failing and slowing down the whole system by timing out.